Burmester Audiosysteme: History

 In 1980, Burmester developed and produced the world's first modular preamplifier, the Burmester 808.
 Further milestones are the symmetrical switching technology, which was first used by Burmester in 1983, the first amplifier with DC coupling from the phono stage through to the speaker terminals and the first remote controlled speaker adjustment with relay circuit resistors, both introduced in 1987.
 In 1991, the company brought the first belt-driven CD player to the market.

 In 1994/1995, Burmester enlarged its portfolio with loudspeakers and brought the first speaker system with a dual active/passive crossover network.
 In some models they use an air motion transformer as a tweeter, or a particularly large chassis with a diameter of 17 cm for the mid-range frequencies.
 Also in 1994, Burmester built a universal solution to clean the power supply.
 By now the manufacturer also offers in-wall loudspeakers and an all-in-one system.

 Dieter Burmester was named ‘Entrepreneur of the Year’ in 2003 by the Berlin Association of Independent Business Owners.
 Burmester Audiosysteme is one of the founding members of the German Manufactories Initiative (Initiative Deutsche Manufakturen), the 'Handmade in Germany' foundation which represents German manufactories of handmade products and craftsmanship.

 Dieter Burmester died in August 2015 at the age of 69, after a short but severe illness.
 After his death, the company was led by his widow Marianne Burmester.
 On 1 January 2017, Andreas Henke joined as co-CEO of Burmester Audiosysteme.

+In 2018, Burmester employed around 100 people.
+On April 15, 2021, graduate engineer Frank Weise took over as the new Managing Director.
+Frank Weise stepped down at the end of 2023, while Marianne Burmester resigned from her role as Managing Director on January 1, 2024, transferring responsibility to Thorsten Poenig and Thomas Schneider.
+However, she remains actively involved as a shareholder in the family business.

 Products

-Burmester offers its products in three product lines and price points: Classic Line, Top Line, and Reference Line.
-As an extension to the traditional product lines, the Burmester Phase 3 is offered as an all-in-one home music system.
+In the Home Audio sector, Burmester offers audio components, loudspeakers, and complete systems.
+Product categories include preamplifiers, power amplifiers, integrated amplifiers, power conditioners, turntables, CD players, network products, and loudspeakers.

+Home Audio products are divided into several product lines.

+On the company website, these are listed as the Signature Line, Reference Line, Top Line, and Classic Line.
+The Signature Line comprises top-tier products in the Burmester portfolio.
+The Reference Line includes various audio components, such as power amplifiers and other high-end equipment.
+According to the company website, this line features the 909 MK5, 218, and 259 power amplifiers, among others.

+According to the company, the Top Line translates the technical concepts of the Reference Line into more compact forms.
+The Classic Line is positioned with a focus on ease of use and core technical functionality, benefiting technically from developments made in the Reference and Top Lines.

+In addition to individual components, Burmester has also offered complete systems since 2018.

 All Burmester products are developed in Berlin, manufactured by hand and distributed by dealers in around 50 countries on 5 continents.
 Most of the component parts are sourced from Germany.